7+ Idioms for Good Luck: The Fortune Teller’s Dictionary

 10 shares

 Believe it or not, sometimes we all wish to have some unbelievable luck.
 Your hard work also needs a push of luck to be fruitful.
 So, if you are looking for a little extra luck in your life, why not try using some good luck idioms?
 These phrases are believed to bring good fortune and success on top of being a more creative way of wishing luck.
-Therefore, go ahead and check these seven good luck idioms to improve your way of wishing luck.
+Therefore, go ahead and check these seven good luck idioms to improve your way of wishing for luck.

-1. Break a Leg
+Break a Leg

 The meaning of the phrase Break a leg is symbolic of wishing someone good luck before a performance or presentation.